 (Below) The Maine Wood Heat Company has plans for a heating and cooking area.

-Built from plans from the Maine Wood Heat Company by a local mason.
+Built from plans from the Maine Wood Heat Company by a local mason who had experience with thermal mass stoves.

 Elegant rounded thermal mass heater graces a lovely home in Romania.